Planet

 How does professional legal assistance speed up the process?

-So, the key takeaway is simple: a license is a tactical tool for solving a specific operational task, while clearance is a strategic goal for fully exiting the sanctions regime.
+Simply put, a license is a tactical tool for solving a specific operational task, while clearance is a strategic goal for fully exiting the sanctions regime.
 The right choice depends not on what is “better,” but on what is achievable and necessary in your situation.
+The first step on this path should be a balanced and professional assessment of all circumstances.
+Hasty actions or an incorrectly chosen strategy may not only fail to bring results but also worsen the situation.

 If you or your company are facing OFAC restrictions, contact us for an initial analysis of your case.
 Professional consultation will help you understand which path—obtaining a license or working on lifting sanctions—is the most relevant and promising for you.
 You will gain a clear understanding of possible next steps.